MattTriano/Causes_of_Mortality/README.md

 # Science Innovators Visualization Project

-This repo contains at data, preprocessing and helper scripts, proof of concept d3.js pages, and our visualization.
+This repo contains at data, preprocessing and helper scripts, proof of concept d3.js pages, and our [interactive data visualization](https://bl.ocks.org/MattTriano/raw/154e9c142504d61985e2b65287e389be/).

 We're building a visualization that explores factors that impact life expectancy and population.